Disclaimer: I own nothing and make no profit.

 "I thought spectators weren't allowed on the roads."

-"Well it's my race, so I'm more of a supervisor.
+"Well it's my race, so I'm more of a 'supervisor'.
 In fact, I was just checking for pot holes, actually.
+They're dangerous to the runners.
 Completely coincidental that I should happen into you here, of all places!"